 On-Page SEO is a part of SEO (search engine optimization).
 Search Engine Optimization is the process of optimizing a website and its pages for search engines.
 In plain English, that means making it more likely for people to find your website and attract visitors.

 Think about search engines like Google (and Bing).
-When you search for something – perhaps “women’s shoes” – Google shows you search results related to the phrase you searched for.
-The search results page shown includes websites most closely related to “women’s shoes.”
+When you search for something – perhaps “marketing for business to business” – Google shows you search results related to the phrase you searched for.
+The search results page shown includes websites most closely related to “b2b marketing.”

 How does Google choose what results to show you?